Upload Options

 Since this is a specialized feature, your IFC files must follow certain guidelines to be successfully imported.
 If your file depends on objects Paragon does not support, the import may fail or be incomplete.

-• Determining Rectangular Footprint: The final rectangular shape of the Bearing Envelope is determined by creating a rectangle that contains all the points of the Wall's top face at the calculated Top Elevation.
+The rectangular footprint of the constructed Bearing Envelope is a rectangle that contains all of the points of the top face of the Wall solid cut off at the top height.

 Last updated